The Best And Worst Place To Hide Extra Cash At Home

 The Worst Place To Keep Cash And Valuables In Your Home

-An exception is keeping a gun at your nightstand for self-defense.
+An exception may be keeping a gun at your nightstand for self-defense.
 Just do your due-diligence in the method of securing it.
-You may or may not lose it during a burglary, but don’t give up your most precious tool for self defense in the middle of the night…
+You may or may not lose it during a burglary, but don’t give up your most precious tool for self defense in the middle of the night.

 The Best Place To Keep & Hide Cash At Home

-I will offer two excellent suggestions where to stash your cash.
+Here are two suggestions where to stash your cash.

 A hollowed out book